obetomuniz/chatgpt-quicklink-chrome-extension/README.md

 ## How to install using Chrome Web Store

+Chrome Web Store is reviewing it.
+As soon as it gets approved by them, you will be able to install it like any other Chrome extension through a Chrome Web Store link.

 ## How to install unpacked Chrome extension (development)

 1. Clone this project to your local dev environment.